caraya/gulp-starter-2021/src/md-content/learn-wordpress/theme-json-lesson-plan.md

 While theme.json will work on any WordPress theme, for these lessons we'll concentrate on block-based themes.

-See [Using theme.json in a classic theme](https://mkaz.blog/wordpress/using-theme-json-in-a-classic-theme/) for more information about theme.json as applied to classic themes. {{FLAG FOR TEAM REVIEW -- EXTERNAL LINK}}
+See [Using theme.json in a classic theme](https://mkaz.blog/wordpress/using-theme-json-in-a-classic-theme/) for more information about theme.json as applied to classic themes.

 ### About JSON and JSON requirements